 The Quran and Ahadeeth are in Arabic.
 Many Arabic books collate hadeeth into volumes.
 Numerous commentaries have been written in Arabic on the Quran and Ahadeeth.
 The Quran, Ahadeeth and the commentaries have all been translated into other languages including English.
 Translations are available in the form of Books, Audio CDs and Software for the Web, PC and Mobile Devices many of which also include Audio Translations and Tafseer

-Also referred as: Tarjumah, Turjumah
+Also referred to as: Tarjumah, Turjumah

 See also: Tafseer, Recitation, Script

-Tresses See: Hair
+See: Hair

-Trust Allah Taa'la instructed us to put our trust in Him.
+Allah Taa'la instructed us to put our trust in Him.
 Allah has instructed us to fulfil our pledges, our promises and our commitments.
 Anytime we make a promise, we have to fulfil it in order to be considered among the believers.

 Our beloved Prophet Muhammad May Allah send peace and blessings upon him was called Al-Amin: The trustworthy person.
 He fulfilled all his promises from his childhood until his death.
 He never betrayed anyone; he never lied in his life.
 He was the best example to mankind.
 The Prophet May Allah send peace and blessings upon him said: